 Who is a good candidate:

-- Long and strong upper lashes: If you get a fairly long classic, volume, or even mega volume lashes, getting bottom eyelash extensions will give you a more balanced look.
+- Long and strong upper lashes: If you get fairly long classic, volume, or even mega-volume lashes, getting bottom eyelash extensions will give you a more balanced look.

 - Wide-set eyes: Women with wide-set eyes can benefit from longer upper and bottom extensions in the middle of the eye.
 This will elongate the eye and give the illusion of closer-set eyes.